 Begin to dismantle these roadblocks and you will find greater peace in your home and greater trust in your marriage.
 Manage your expectations.
 They can tear your partner to pieces.
 Instead, let your partner know that he or she is good enough to receive your love right now.
 Then, work to meet whatever expectations you can.
 Value your spouse.
 Investigate what he or she values that you may be ignoring and begin to honor it.
 Lastly, speak kindly.
 Acerbic remarks may get a laugh in a sit-com but they never build trust.
 They destroy it.

 When you begin to do these things you will find and create for your spouse a safe place to share dreams, hopes, secrets and fears-a safe place to be transparent.
 As your transparency increases the intimacy will naturally follow.
 You will find yourself walking through life hand-in-hand with your shared dreams stretching beautifully in front of you.

-Call us at (866) 903-0990 to speak with someone or use the form below to request more information about our Marriage Helper 911 workshop for troubled marriages.
+Click here to schedule a marriage strategy call with one of our Client Representatives or use the form below to request more information about our Marriage Helper Workshop for troubled marriages.
 We can help you save your marriage even in cases of infidelity, loss of trust, anger, sexual issues, and other issues.
 It cost nothing to talk and we will keep everything you tell us completely confidential.
 Our motivation is to help you determine if this workshop is right for you and your particular situation.